andressmithuis/BnB_Generator/README.md

 Features:
 - Generation of Gun Cards (Advanced BnB✅)
-- Generation of Shield Cards
+- Generation of Shield Cards (Advanced BnB✅)

-Extra:
 - Generation of Health Potion Cards
-- You can influence the properties of generated items by providing the right function arguments (VERY WIP, might not work as expected or even be correct).
+- Generation of Shield Potion Cards

-How to Use:
+# How to Use:

 Make sure the Python package requirements are installed: